tomnason/blockchain-dispatch-escrow/README.md

     * Fund release gates 1, 2, 3, in percentage form
     * Deadlines
 2. Buyer accepts offer by transferring the sale price to the contact.
-3. Seller provides tracking information and, if validated with the carrier, triggers gate 1.
+3. Seller provides tracking information and, once validated with the carrier, triggers gate 1.
 4. Seller hands over package to the carrier, who then updates the tracking status, triggering gate 2.
 The job is now considered in transit.
 5. Carrier delivers package, triggering gate 3 and the final release of the funds.